matteolecuit/III-ad/README.md

 # III-ad

+&ensp;&ensp;Brave the ocean and try to find your home !

+&ensp;&ensp;III-AD is a bullet hell inspired by the Iliad.

+&ensp;&ensp;The closer your home is, the harder it is to find it.
 ## About
 &ensp;&ensp;This game was made during the Global Game Jam 2019.

 &ensp;&ensp;The Theme is ...
 What home means to you.

-## The game
-&ensp;&ensp;Brave the ocean and try to find your home !

-&ensp;&ensp;III-AD is a bullet hell inspired by the Iliad.

-&ensp;&ensp;The closer your home is, the harder it is to find it.

 ## Team